Updated in 2026

 This post contains affiliate links to products that I recommend.
 Upon purchase, I earn a small commission though at no extra cost to you.

-1. Heat Dishes/Infared Heaters
+1. Heat Dishes/Infrared Heaters

-Optimus dish heater is one I have used before.
-Others very sensitive have found that this type of heater has very little to offgas and does not take a long time.
+Others very sensitive folks have found that this type of heater has very little to off-gas and does not take a long time.

 It does burn things if it is too close to objects and that is a risk.
+You can see more about the safety risk in this Consumer Reports page.

 2. Ceramic Heaters

-Another type of ceramic heater is the one pictured above.
 This is a wall panel that is quiet and low profile.
-I tried that one and it did have an odor at first (I had to put it outside for 24-48 hours).
+I tried that one when I was highly sensitive and it did have an odor at first (I had to put it outside for 24-48 hours).
 I found it fine after that amount of time.

 Keep in mind it’s only 400 watts, so you need three of them to make up one regular space heater.

-3. Cadet Portable Baseboard Heater
+3. Cadet Baseboard Heater

 4. Quartz Heaters

 The next best-tolerated type is quartz heaters.
-Some sensitive folks have recommended the Optimus tower quartz heater.

 5. Convection Heaters

-The Patten Utility Heater was tolerated by someone who could not tolerate other convection heaters after some offgassing.
+The Patten Utility Heater was used successfully by someone who did not do well with other convection heaters after some off-gassing.
 It has been reported as noisier than others.

-There are a number of metal housing utility heaters.
-Some report only needing a couple or a few days to offgas them.
+Some report only needing a couple or a few days to off-gas them.

-Dyson, heater/fan/HEPA filter is also well tolerated by some sensitive folks.
+Dyson heater/fan/HEPA filter is also well tolerated by some sensitive folks.

 6. Radiator Heaters

-They look inert but they do offgas a little through the small vents in the front piece.
-Depending on your level of sensitivity I would say these heaters need to be offgassed for a while.
+They look inert but they do off-gas a little through the small vents in the front piece.

-Not having the noise of a fan is a plus for most people.
-If you plan to run this and offgas it for a while, I would get a good quality one so that it will last you a long time.
-I use the one pictured which has the highest safety ratings and certifications.
+If you plan to run this and off-gas it for a while, I would get a good quality one so that it will last you a long time.

 7. Glass Heater

-This heater is two pieces of glass with a 500-watt heating element in the middle.
-I have not seen it myself but I would expect it to have no to very little offgassing since glass is a perfect block of VOCs.
+I have not seen it myself but I would expect it to have no to very little off-gassing since glass is a perfect block of VOCs.

 Emergency Heat Options